-In Melee, MMCs with an IFP of 0 attack and defend with a FP of 1, unless such units possess a Melee-eligible SW, in which case they use the SW's FP.
-For each zero-IFP MMC participating in an attack, 1 is subtracted from the die-roll.
+In Melee, MMCs with an IFP of 0 attack and defend with a FP of 1, unless such units possess a Melee-eligible SW, in which case use the SW's FP.
+For each zero-IFP they use the SW's FP.
+For each zero-IFP MMC participating in an attack, 1 is sub-tracted from the die-roll.